Let Them Eat Bingo: Critical reception

-Q magazine listed it among the 50 best albums of 1990.
-In a retrospective review, Rick Anderson of AllMusic named the record an "Album Pick" and describing it as Cook "just showing how much fun you can have with a sampler and flawless taste in beats".
-In his review, Glenn Kenny of Trouser Press wrote: "At its best, this is clever stuff that, beyond being enjoyable strictly on its own, provocatively recontextualizes its sources and creates an endlessly fascinating cross-cultural weave."
+Q magazine listed Let Them Eat Bingo among the 50 best albums of 1990.
+In a retrospective review for AllMusic, Rick Anderson named the record an "Album Pick" and described it as Cook "just showing how much fun you can have with a sampler and flawless taste in beats".
+For Trouser Press, Glenn Kenny wrote: "At its best, this is clever stuff that, beyond being enjoyable strictly on its own, provocatively recontextualizes its sources and creates an endlessly fascinating cross-cultural weave."
 He did nonetheless feel that the album's worst moments were "just boring and silly."
+In the 2004 Rolling Stone Album Guide, Douglas Wolk called Let Them Eat Bingo "the grandfather of mash-up/bootleg culture".
 In 2014, Derek Staples of Spectrum Culture felt the album had been unfairly obscured and commented that "Beats International created a cacophony of sound that resisted the impulse of dulling the individual elements.
 Like the rumblings of most any downtown center, this chaos turns to beauty with the support of the right conductor."
-He felt the album was a precedent for SBTRKT's Wonder Where We Land (2014) in that both records had "the courage to explore across the spheres of indie-pop, club music, and hip hop".
+He felt the album was a precedent for Sbtrkt's Wonder Where We Land (2014) in that both records had "the courage to explore across the spheres of indie-pop, club music, and hip hop".